-Whatever your reason, and however difficult things might seem right now, making the decision to work together could help bring about the change you want.
+Whatever you’re going through and no matter however difficult things might seem, making the decision to work together could help bring about change you hope for.

 Tom Keely, BACP Counsellor & Psychotherapist, South Manchester.

-Feelings / emotions are central to ISTDP’s understanding of problem causality because in life we inevitably experience conflicts with others and when they occur, we naturally start to feel our emotions.
-However, when our emotions become too hard or painful to bear, we can easily find ways of unconsciously and automatically avoiding them or pushing people away.
+The expression of our core feelings / emotions is central to ISTDP’s understanding of problem causality.
+In relationship with ourselves and others we can experience interactions where our longings, hopes and or emotions seek expression.
+However, when these become too hard or painful to bear, we can easily find ways of unconsciously avoiding them or pushing people away.
 These temporary strategies can be helpful in the short-term, helping us to survive difficult points in our lives.
 However, with time these coping strategies tend to be damaging and often leads to emotional and/or physical suffering.
 Most importantly they prevent us from reaching our potential and living life to the full.

-I appreciate entering therapy for some may bring with it a sense of trepidation as well as anxiety, because of this I always suggest any potential first meeting be a trial session to explore if how I work could benefit them.
+I appreciate entering therapy for some may bring with it a sense of trepidation as well as anxiety, because of this I always suggest any potential first meeting be a trial session to explore if how I work could be of benefit.

-If you’d like to explore working together then please email, text or message me to set up a free 20-minute telephone consultation.e
+If you’d like to explore working together then please email, text or message me to set up a free 20-minute telephone consultation.

 I’ve always had more than a passing interest in well-being and mental health.
 Some years ago I chose to make this interest my profession when I left a corporate career to become a counsellor and psychotherapist.
 During my training, I was able to work with a broad number of approaches and observe which produced the best outcomes.
 I chose to specialise in ISTDP because I found it capable of producing lasting change, effective where past therapies may have failed and flexible enough to work with a wide range of presenting problems.